moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

 ### Technical Security Validations

-TPRM partners with GitLab's [Security Research team](/handbook/security/threat-management/security-research/) to facilitate Technical Security Validations (TSVs) for systems that have been identified during a TPRM review to have deficiencies in the design or operating effectiveness of their security controls.
+TPRM partners with GitLab's [Security Research team](/handbook/security/threat-management/security-research/) to facilitate Technical Security Validations (TSVs) for systems that have been identified during a TPRM review to have deficiencies in the design or operation of their security controls.
 These validations are triggered during our Security Notice process and include a deeper look into the security configurations of a system and their impact to GitLab.
 Areas of concern identified during the TSV process are documented within the TSV issue and integrated into the related Security Notice to provide greater assurance to GitLab and support informed decisions by stakeholders.

 ## Exceptions to the TPRM Process